If you're considering dental treatment abroad, do your research and be aware of the potential risks.

-Having found out that she wouldn’t be eligible for the treatment she wanted on the NHS, Sue contacted a private specialist near her home.
-The cost of the treatment, however, was too much.
+Having found out she wouldn't be eligible for the treatment she wanted on the NHS, Sue contacted a private specialist near her home.
+The cost of the treatment was too much, however.

 Shortly after she arrived, Sue had the operation under local anaesthetic.
 During the procedure to place implants in her lower jaw, she felt very uncomfortable but didn't know how to communicate this, as the dentist's spoken English was poor.

-Sue was due to stay on for further treatment but the next day she felt very sore.
-She hadn’t been warned that this might be the case and became anxious.
+Sue was meant to stay on for further treatment, but the next day she felt very sore.
+She hadn't been warned this might be the case and became anxious.